 In this course, students will have the opportunity to rehearse and perform on their chosen instrument in a group setting.
 This full year course includes traditional orchestral string instruments (violin, viola, cello, upright bass).
 Advanced music students will be given more challenging repertoire to play in smaller groups.
 As well, students that would like to begin to learn how to play the violin, viola, cello, or upright bass, but have no formal training will be guided through the first steps of how to set up, hold and play their chosen instrument as well as how to read standard notation.
 Students must own or rent an instrument for the duration of the class.
-Please note that only guitar students that have successfully completed one term of guitar with Mr. Paterson are able to participate in this class unless they have permission from the instructor prior to registration.
+Some school instruments are available for those who need assistance.
 This class is regularly scheduled 2 days a week after school.
 Please contact Mr. Paterson at jpaterson@sd40.bc.ca if you have any questions about this class.

-INSTRUMENTAL MUSIC 11/12 (ORCHESTRA) (Z BLOCK) MMUOR11/MMUOR12
+ORCHESTRA 10/11/12 (Z BLOCK) MMUOR10/ MMUOR11/ MMUOR12

-In Strings Ensemble 9, 10, 11 and 12 students will have the opportunity to play a stringed instrument in a group setting.
-Advanced students will be given more challenging repertoire to play in smaller groups.
-As well, students that would like to learn violin, viola, cello, or upright bass, but have no formal training will be guided through the first steps of how to hold the instrument, how to setup and use the bow and how to read standard notation.
-Students must rent an instrument.
+In this course, students will have the opportunity to rehearse and perform on their chosen instrument in a group setting.
+This full year course includes traditional orchestral string instruments (violin, viola, cello, upright bass).
+Advanced music students will be given more challenging repertoire to play in smaller groups.
+As well, students that would like to begin to learn how to play the violin, viola, cello, or upright bass, but have no formal training will be guided through the first steps of how to set up, hold and play their chosen instrument as well as how to read standard notation.
+Students must own or rent an instrument for the duration of the class.
+Some school instruments are available for those who need assistance.
 This class is regularly scheduled 2 days a week after school.
-Guitar students that have successfully completed Level One guitar with Mr. Paterson are also able to participate in this class.
+Please contact Mr. Paterson at jpaterson@sd40.bc.ca if you have any questions about this class.